 The printers are robotic, similar to those used in the automotive industry.
 They have a nozzle on a robotic arm or a crane that dispenses the concrete in a pre-planned pattern.
 Some use a support arm moving back and forth on rails while it pumps out concrete.

 Can 3D printers build a complete house?

-Most 3D printed homes require the hand-on support of people who are training in the technology.
+Most 3D printed homes require the hands-on support of people who are training in the technology.
 The technicians constantly monitor the progress, checking the concrete levels and the finishes.

 3D printers can build the foundation, exterior, and interior walls (i.e. the structure’s structure).

-3D printers cannot make a building habitable; when it can it will truly revolutionize the construction industry.
-Currently they don’t install or create all the finishes and services.
-The construction workers install windows, doors, heating, cooling, plumbing, and the interior fixtures and decor.
-However, we’re optimistic that technology will advance and these things could be completed by robotics in future.
+3D printers cannot make a building habitable; when they will truly revolutionize the construction industry.
+Currently, they don’t install or create all the finishes and services.
+The construction workers install windows, doors, heating, cooling, plumbing, and interior fixtures and decor.
+However, we’re optimistic that technology will advance and these things could be completed by robotics in the future.

 Materials of 3D printed homes